reimagined/resolve/docs/tutorial.md

 }
 ```

-The following component removes a shopping list:
+The following component implements a **Delete** button for a shopping list:

 ##### client/components/ShoppingListRemover.js